Back

 Interview process description:

 Applicants will be notified of their interview status by email.
-Interviews will take place in January 2024 All interviews will be conducted by the department's psychology faculty and will occur virtually to maximize equality of access and minimize applicant expenses.
-Applicants selected for an interview will meet with all 7 psychology faculty members and will participate in a group Q&A session with other applicants, our current interns, and postdoctoral fellows.
+Interviews will take place on four days in January 2025.
+All interviews will be conducted by the department's psychology faculty and will occur virtually using Microsoft Teams to maximize equality of access and minimize applicant expenses.
+Applicants selected for an interview will meet with all 7 psychology faculty members and will participate in a group information session with other applicants, our current interns, and postdoctoral fellows.
 The entire interview process takes approximately 2 1/2 hours.
-Because our site contains a correctional facility we are able to provide a video during the Q&A session of the local area as well as portions of our campus to include intern office space, but we are not able to provide images/video of the secure portion of our site.
+Because our site contains a correctional facility we are able to provide a video during the Info session of the local area as well as portions of our campus to include intern office space, but we are not able to provide images/video of the secure portion of our site.
+Prospective interns are welcome to reach out if they are in the Austin area and would like to tour our site.

 How to obtain application info: Visit Website